sogebot/sogeBot/README.md

 See LICENSE file

+#### Special thanks

+Special thanks goes to team behing tmi.js (you can check it on https://www.tmijs.org/).
+They did really awesome job.

 #### Support [![Donate](https://img.shields.io/badge/paypal-donate-yellow.svg?style=flat-square)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=9ZTX5DS2XB5EN)

 If you want to support me, you can click a PayPal link above or you can contribute and we can create something great!